blackflux/object-scan/README.md

 in the order determined by the corresponding needles, falling back to the above ordering.

-Note that his option does not change the traversal order, which is always "leaf to root"
+Note that this option is constraint by the depth-first search approach.

 _Examples_:
 <details><summary> <code>['c', 'a', 'b']</code> <em>(order by needle)</em> </summary>